AliSot2000/CSSMALG/code/Parsing/README.md

 ### Main

 The file `main.php` in the `src` folder contains a PHP script, creating a Parser and AgentGenerator object.
 In the constructor of those the coordinate boundaries of the map are given.
-The order of the coordinates needs to be according to [OSM Documentation](https://wiki.openstreetmap.org/wiki/Bounding_Box#Overpass_API).
+The order of the coordinates needs to be `West, East, South, North`.
 Both pairs of coordinates in the constructors must be the same.

 This script can be run.